 To demonstrate English proficiency, international applicants whose native language is not English must take the TOEFL or an equivalent assessment.
 The applicant must score at least 60 on the internet-based TOEFL(with no less than 15 on any section).
 Applicants already in the Asheville area may substitute the North Carolina Diagnostic Assessment and Placement Test.

-International applicants must also certify their ability to pay for out-of-state tuition, fees, books, supplies, transportation, and living expenses for at least one full year of study.
+International applicants must also certify their ability to pay for out-of-state tuition, fees, books, supplies, year of study.
 Medical insurance is not required at this time but is highly recommended for all international applicants.